n3rd-bugs/weird-rtos/GUIDEALL.md

 ## Features
 - Basic operating system features including
   - *Semaphores* with optional specific interrupt protection
-  - *Conditionion* to create timers, events etc.
+  - *Condition* to create timers, events etc.
   - Dynamic task creation and deletion.
-  - Priority based aperiodic schedular
+  - Priority based aperiodic scheduler
-- Mutiple condition suspend support to eliminate threads from system.
+- Multiple condition suspend support to eliminate threads from system.
 - A small networking stack with IPv4, ARP, UDP, TCP.
 - Idle task work scheduling for polling.
-- Centralized component based logging mechanisum.
+- Centralized component based logging mechanism.
-- Minimilistc global interrupt locking.
+- Minimalistic global interrupt locking.

 ## Usage Guides
-Weird RTOS lacks a good build system and is not yet planed, however for time being smaple eclipse projects for each supported platforms are available.
+Weird RTOS lacks a good build system and is not yet planed, however for time being sample eclipse projects for each supported platforms are available.
 Please checkout branch for any of the required platform and import the eclipse project.
 For more help please see following pages:
 - [AVR Eclipse Setup](docs/AVR-ECLIPSE.md)